airr-community/airr-standards/docs/formats/overview.rst

     "M", "A positional match in the alignment.
 This can be either an identical (=) or differing (x) non-gap character."
     "D", "Deletion in the query (gap in the query)."
     "I", "Insertion in the query (gap in the reference)."
+    "S", "Positions that appear in the query, but not the reference.
+Used exclusively to denote the start position of the alignment in the query.
+Should precede any N operators."
     "N", "A space in the alignment.
 Used exclusively to denote the start position of the alignment in the reference.
-Should precede any S operators."
+Should follow any S operators."

-    "S", "Positions that appear in the query, but not the reference.
-Used exclusively to denote the start position of the alignment in the query."
+Note, the use of either ther ``=``/``X`` or ``M`` syntax is valid, but should be used consistently.
+While leading `S` and `N` operators are required, tailing `S` and `N` operators are optional.